peterlydiard/mini-synth/README.md

 Roland RE201 Space Echo.

 In the Serum software synth, one "oscillator" can contain sine, triangle, sawtooth and squre waves in any ratio.

+Percussion-type voices do not necessarily need to be controlled by a keyboard.

+Scales could be indicated graphically on the sequence editor.

 ## Background reading: